xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 the records is even easier and faster.
 As a result, calling the 2nd method in the above ProductRepository interface is the best choice.

-For the old implementation, if we need to soft delete N documents, we must call MongoDB 2 * N times.
+With the old implementation, if we need to soft delete N documents, we must call MongoDB 2 * N times.
 For our benchmark test, here N is 2864, but in reality N could easily become 50,000 or bigger.
 In contrast, in the new implementation, we always call MongoDB once, no matter how many documents we need to soft delete.

 In addition to soft deleting documents, we also need to upsert documents.
-Now upserting documents can take advantage of our bulk upsert implementation.
+Now upserting can take advantage of our bulk upsert implementation.
 The following table shows the test results for upserting and soft deleting the same 2864 products:

 Processing Time (in seconds)